treyg/synology-photos-memories/README.md

 This is the url you use to connect to quickconnect.
 Used to build the links in each email.

 > **Note**
 > Email send and webpage view have only been tested with quickconnect enabled, so NAS_IP should point to your quickconnect url.
+Other's have suggested it works the same with `http:<yourlocalport>:5001`

 #### USER_ID: